 HFLS borrowers are low- and moderate-income individuals and families who live in NYC’s five boroughs, Westchester, or Long Island.
-(Click here to view HFLS income limits.)
 They are facing a financial need or expense – be it surgery, college tuition, moving expenses or a rent deposit, starting a small business, fertility treatments, the purchase of a used car, or a range of other needs – that they can’t afford.

 No. HFLS is non-sectarian; we do not ask about an applicant’s religious identity or affiliation.
 Our borrowers are people of all different faiths, and they hail from dozens of different countries.

-HFLS and other free loan societies throughout North America serve local, limited geographic areas for a number of reasons: To make it possible to conduct in-person loan interviews with applicants; to foster a sense of community; and because of limited capital availability and capacity.
+HFLS and other free loan societies throughout North America serve local, limited geographic areas for a number of reasons.
+Mainly, to foster a sense of community, and because of limited capital availability and capacity.
 As a UJA-Federation of NY Network Agency, HFLS serves the same catchment area as UJA-Federation.
 If you live outside the HFLS catchment area and are looking for an interest-free loan, visit the website of the International Association of Jewish Free Loans to view a list of all affiliated free loans in the US and internationally.

 Guarantors are required so HFLS may turn to them to repay a loan if the borrower is unable to repay.
 Because HFLS does not charge any interest or fees and does not accept collateral, if a loan goes unpaid, HFLS loses that loan capital forever.
 HFLS would not be able to help as many people and would eventually run out of loan capital if there was no system in place to increase the likelihood of repayment.
 The guarantor system is the reason that HFLS has been able to maintain our loan capital over 125 years, making it possible for us to help nearly 875,000 borrowers.

-To guarantee a loan, guarantors and their spouses must complete, sign, and date a one-page guarantor form and submit that form to HFLS (either directly or via the applicant whose loan they are seeking to guarantee).
-If the loan is approved, they will be required to sign the promissory note that HFLS will provide to the applicant.
+To guarantee a loan, guarantors and their spouses must sign and complete the online guarantor form.
+If the loan is approved, they will be required to sign the promissory note electronically.

 Upon signing a promissory note, guarantors and their spouses are “jointly and severally liable” for the loan, meaning that HFLS may approach them to repay the loan in full or in part if the borrower is not paying.
 The promissory note is enforceable by law.